airportyh/time-traveling-debugger/README.md

 ## Setup

 This section is for developers who want to test out or modify the code.
-This has only been tested on OSX, apologies to Windows users.
+This has only been tested on OSX and Linux, apologies to Windows users.
 If you are on an unsupported platform and is interested in testing this out, let us know by submitting an issue.

 1. Clone this repo and cd into the project directory.